-To design a wayfinding system for Grand Central Market to aid visitors in navigating this crowded and sometimes confusing space.
+To design a digital wayfinding interface for Grand Central Market that aids visitors in navigating this crowded—and sometimes confusing—space.

-*Why not solve this brief with the common and obvious solution, a clear map of vendors and amenities?
+*Why not solve this brief with a common solution, a clear map of vendors and amenities?

-The research process began with a contextual inquiry that aimed to truly understand how visitors used and navigated their way around Grand Central Market.
-Visitors were observed at different times of the day and on both
+The research process began with a contextual inquiry to understand how visitors navigate their way around Grand Central Market.
+Visitors were observed at different times of the day on both weekends and weekdays.

 architect who helped give insights into its spatial design.